NB! The links in this article open up in a new tab.

 The annual first call for applications for ISEP exchange is 1–15 November.
 A second call for applications will be organised 1-31 May if there are places left.
-Holding a second call for ISEP applications is rare, because usually, all the available places are filled after the first call for applications.
+A second call for ISEP applications is not organised usually, because all the available places are filled in the first call for applications.

 In the second stage, certain attachments are required with the application, e.g. one academic reference from a member of the UEF academic staff who knows the student and is thus able to describe them in the reference.
-Most host institutions in North America require the TOEFL test result with the application.
+Most host institutions in North America require a TOEFL test result with the application.
+Some host universities accept a IELTS test result.
 The language skills and test requirements of each institution must be checked individually.

-ISEP offers a preliminary placement to the student and sends the application to the selected host institution that decides on the acceptance.
+ISEP offers a preliminary placement to the student and informs them about this, and the student makes a preliminary study plan for the host university in question.
+ISEP then sends the application documents to the host institution that decides on the acceptance.
 The student’s host institution is confirmed only at this stage.
 If a placement cannot be offered at any of the universities on the list, the student will be contacted by ISEP that will try to find an alternative host university that meets the student’s situation and wishes.